arthurqwang/arthurqwang.github.io/README.md

   </tr>
   <tr>
     <td colspan="2">
       Based on the version 1.0 of the original book, various materials (PPT courseware, videos, blogs, articles, etc.) with more complete ideas and richer contents have been formed through continuous iteration.
-All materials and the original book can be retrieved and downloaded on the Internet, or go to the official website of the [Big Systems View]: http://www.holomind.com.cn .
+All materials and the original book can be retrieved and downloaded on the Internet, or go to the official website of the [Big Systems View]: <a href="http://www.holomind.com.cn">http://www.holomind.com.cn</a> .
       <br><br>
     </td>
   </tr>